cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

   set("connections/{identifier}", (state, version, counterpartyIdentifier, consensusState, 0))
 ```

-#### Closing by Equivocation
+#### Freezing by Equivocation

-The equivocation closing subprotocol is defined in ICS 2.
-If a client is closed by equivocation, all associated connections are immediately closed as well.
+The equivocation detection subprotocol is defined in ICS 2.
+If a client is frozen by equivocation, all associated connections are immediately frozen as well.

 Implementing chains may want to allow applications to register handlers to take action upon discovery of an equivocation.
 Further discussion is deferred to [ICS 12: Byzantine Recovery Strategies](../ics-12-byzantine-recovery-strategies).